wagnerp4/m3sgg/docs/datasets.rst

 Datasets
 ========

-This section provides detailed information about the datasets supported by DLHM VidSGG.
+This section provides detailed information about the datasets supported by M3SGG.

 Supported Datasets
 ------------------